juangamella/aicp/README.md

 # Towards active ICP: experiment selection through stability

 This repository contains the code to run the experiments and plot the results.
-This README is not intended to be completely self-contained, and should be read alongside the [manuscript](semester_project_juan_gamella.pdf).
+This README is not intended to be completely self-explanatory, and should be read alongside the [manuscript](semester_project_juan_gamella.pdf).

 ## Running the experiments